Low-Mileage Car Insurance

 COMPANY HIGHLIGHTS

 State Farm is our best car insurance company for drivers looking for low-mileage discounts.
 The company offers a $115 discount, which brings its average low-mileage premium from $1,643 to $1,528 per year ($127 per month).
-That said, the lower average cost is still $305 more than GEICO's rate.
+The lower average cost is still $305 more than GEICO's rate.

-State Farm also has a usage-based insurance program, Drive Safe & Save.
-This can give you up to 30% discount on your premium.
+State Farm also offers a usage-based insurance program, Drive Safe & Save, which can give you up to a 30% discount on your premium.

 NOTE: The rates above are for 12,000 miles annually, which reflects standard driving.
 While this is more than the 7,500 miles per year average for low-mileage car insurance, it served as the baseline for cost comparison.